 Access to the ballot: CJJ supports voting rights legislation and opposes legislation and policy that suppress voting.
 We also advocate for increased participation of disenfranchised and under-represented North Carolinians in elections.

 Civic engagement: CJJ Voting Rights’ efforts aim also at demystifying our government, supporting CJJ members and the broader community to increase their advocacy skills, take effective action, and mobilize citizens to vote.
-One initiative involves Participatory Budgeting in Durham, where residents of Durham have the opportunity in May, 2021 to help decide how $1 million will be spent on community projects to aid in COVID-19 recovery.
-More generally, CJJ will conduct outreach to the community to increase knowledge of the high stakes in every election and boost successful voter turnout.
+We recently helped engage participation in Durham’s Participatory Budgeting process, where residents of Durham had the opportunity to help decide how $1 million will be spent on community projects to aid in COVID-19 recovery.

 To join your local chapter's voting rights working group, please sign up below or contact our local team leaders directly:

 - Ron Katz, CJJ-West Voting Rights Team Leader (also available by phone: 828-768-4559)

 - Marilyn Hartman, CJJ-Durham/Orange County Voting Rights Team Leader

 - Cole Parke, CJJ-Wake County Voting Rights Team Leader

 - Linda Levy, CJJ-Charlotte Voting Rights Team Leader